 Five years.
 It has taken five incredible years to finally have an answer to my husband’s symptoms.
 The road has been long and rocky — so much to navigate medically and emotionally.
 My hope by sharing our journey is to help increase the understanding of this little known rare disease and to also, perhaps, offer a landing place for others seeking answers.
 While there is much technical and symptomatic information available on the Internet about FTD, there is little to help families identify and navigate this diagnosis from an anecdotal standpoint — especially for a vibrant dad of 46 yrs who is still raising three school-aged children.
 I offer our story as a raw account of the family dynamics and medical hoops we jumped through to reach our diagnosis.
 It is not an attempt to place blame on those mentioned in our story.
 Rather, it is an effort to further the understanding of the challenges of getting a diagnosis for this savage disease.

-As one who often seeks the deeper understanding of things, I tried to glean information about my husband’s father’s illness at any opportunity.
+As one who often seeks the deeper understanding of things, I tried to glean information about my father-in-law’s illness at any opportunity.
 It was part of the family history and an important thread that defined my husband.
 The first clue came after attending the funeral of a paternal uncle.
 We spent some time at the graveside after the service.
 My husband’s grandparents and several aunts and uncles were all buried close by.
 I noted the family members’ dates of birth and death.
 It was stunning.
-My husband’s father died at 58.
-One of his sisters died at 50.
-My husband’s dad was only 55.
-The other siblings and mother all lived to a more natural age.
+My husband’s father died at 55.
+One of his sister at 50.
+The grandfather was only 58.
+The other siblings and grandmother all lived to a more natural age.
 What did this mean?
 The coincidences of early passing were troubling.

 My husband has been mostly estranged from his father’s family in TN.
 As his father’s only biological son, this was confusing.
 Why did his dad’s family not want to have a relationship with my husband?
 One cousin initiated and has maintain some contact with us.
 Sometime in 2010, she traveled from TN to meet our family.
 She was lovely.
 In some stolen moments, I asked about my husband’s dad and what she knew about his illness.
 Again, the pain of his condition was very evident.
 She offered that he lived with his mom for many years.
 He worked for a while in California after the divorce but was sent home.
 The cousin visited as a child, and he helped her with her math homework.
 Eventually, he was no longer able to help.
 He spent many hours “wandering” in the house and neighborhood.
 His schedule was extremely important, and he would get highly agitated if the schedule was disrupted.
 Little else was offered but these nuggets were appreciated.